cathywu/TimeTracker/README.md

 SETUP
 -----------------
-- Set data_dir in src/focus_globals.py
+- Set data_dir in src/focus_globals.py.
+This is where the data is logged.
 - Create data_dir, typically: `mkdir data`
-- In Ubuntu, run gnome-session-properties and add startup applications:
+- In Ubuntu, run gnome-session-properties and add to startup applications:
     `<PATH-TO-TIMETRACKER>/src/focus.py >> /tmp/timetracker.log`
 - Alternatively, just run it manually
+- For simple analytics, run: $ python src/stats.py